BornforthisHJB/BornforthisHJB.github.io/src/1v1/96-Four-dimensional/CSCA20-Lab5.md

 Once we have the function to match single characters, matching entire strings of those characters should be relatively easy.
 In fact, if you wanted, you could write your entire `matches_string` function without having written your `matches_character` function, but that would be a bad idea.
 The goal here is to think about breaking the ideas down and only thinking about one thing at a time.
 So having all the details of matching characters and templates dealt with in `matches_character` should mean that in `matches_string`, you only have to worry about looping over the string(s).

+## 8. Menu

+You’ll need to build a menu that prompts the user for their phone number, donor `ID`, and the booking time, and then makes sure the format is correct (and informs them if it isn’t).

+## 9. Hints